 Yasmin developed a strong sense of justice at a young age.
 After growing up in a low income family in country Victoria, she was instilled with the desire to stand up for the disadvantaged and create a fairer Australia.
 Yasmin began her journey at 17 years old volunteering for several youth led NGOs.
 Through this experience, she realised the power of youth voice.

-Yasmin was the youngest winner of the 2019 Australian Financial Review 100 Women of Influence.
-She is the youngest ever person to be named as one of the Top 40 Under 40 Most Influential Asian Australians.
+In 2019, Yasmin was the youngest member of the Australian Financial Review 100 Women of Influence and Top 40 Under 40 Most Influential Asian Australians.
+She was also named ANU's 2020 Undergraduate Volunteer of the Year.

 WHAT CAN YASMIN PROVIDE FOR YOU?